rwieruch/blog_robinwieruch_content/javascript-map.md

 console.log(newArray); // [2, 3, 4, 5, 6]
 {{< /highlight >}}

-However, if you decide to extract the callback function as standalone fucntion declared as a variable, you have to name it again in order to pass it to the map method:
+However, if you decide to extract the callback function as standalone function declared as a variable, you have to name it again in order to pass it to the map method:

 {{< highlight javascript "hl_lines=3 4 5 7" >}}
 const originalArray = [1, 2, 3, 4, 5];